-As taught Spring 1994, the class included problems assigned (and then covered in recitations) from most sections covered in the text, and also a term paper on a topic chosen by the student.
-In Sp 94 the class covered primarily Part Three of the Katz text (covering roughly 1400-1700) with some supplementary material on other periods.
+For example, as taught Spring 1994, the class included problems assigned (and then covered in recitations) from most sections covered in the text, and also a term paper on a topic chosen by the student.
+In Sp 94 the class covered primarily Part Three of the Katz text (Chapters 9,10,11,12, covering roughly 1400-1700) with some supplementary material on other periods.
+The term paper was submitted once as a first draft, then returned to the students who completed it by the end of the quarter.